tipJS-Team/tipJS/README.en.md

 tipJS.app method that you can set in the property description.

 - controllers
-array type으로 Controller file들을 정의합니다.
+Controller files are defined as the array type.
 - models
-array type으로 Model file들을 정의합니다.
+Model files are defined as the array type.
 - views
-array type으로 View file들을 정의합니다.
+View files are defined as the array type.
 - onLoad
-function type으로 등록된 onLoad method 는 application 이 tipJS.loadApp method 로 load된 직후에 단 한번 실행되는 method입니다. argument로 tipJS.loadApp method 호출시 지정한 argument 인 parameter 를 사용할 수 있습니다.
+The onLoad event occurs once after tipJS.loadApp method is called.
+The arguments cat set from the parameters of tipJS.loadApp method.
 <pre>
 // tipJS
 tipJS.app({